-Creating QR codes on Supercode is easy and takes seconds.
+Creating QR codes with Supercode is easy and takes seconds.
 Here is a quick guide on how to create QR codes for media and publishing to achieve your goals.

 Creating a code on Supercode is easy and takes seconds.
 Choose the type, the link or the content to include and click on save when you are ready.